CompArchFA17/Lab1/WRITEUP.md

 Tests Passed
 ```

-None of these failed afterwards; the bit slice functioned as intended.
+None of these failed after adding parentheses; the bit slice functioned as intended.